-One of the objections that comes up again and again is that the prospect says that they already use someone for what you do.
+One of the objections that comes up, again and again, is that the prospect says that they already use someone for what you do.
 This is very understandable as unless we are selling something completely new or something that prospects don’t have to have to run their business, they are likely already using something.

-The real important thing to be aware of here is that using something already may be a reason to not purchase what you sell, but it is not a valid reason to not talk at all.
+The really important thing to be aware of here is that using something already may be a reason to not purchase what you sell, but it is not a valid reason to not talk at all.
 And if you are prospecting, you should be focusing on selling the meeting and not the product anyways.
 So the response that they already use somebody is not a valid reason to not meet.

 You may be thinking that that makes sense but it still does not help with how to respond to the objection.
 The answer to what exactly to do is you can either reply with a response in your that redirects to one of your qualifying questions.
 Here is an example: